jerry-xie-000/iceoryx2/doc/cross-compile/buildroot.md

 12. make install

-Finally, you can get the arm64 libs, include files in _OUTPUT folder.
+Finally, you can get the arm64 libs, include files in the `_OUTPUT` folder.